mikhama/presentation-tensorflowjs/README.md

 I have only 10 lines of code that are related to TensorFlow.js!

-I download from the Internet ready for TensorFlow.js pre-trained MobileNet model.
+To create it, I have downloaded from the Internet ready for TensorFlow.js pre-trained MobileNet model.

-First of all, I load this pre-trained model.

-And then I do some magic with TensorFlow.js.
+I load this pre-trained model in constant.
+And then I take the image and make some pre-processing.

-For good prediction recommended doing pre-processing of images.
-We need it because images that are used for creating model and images that are used right now are different.
+I need it because images that are used for creating model and images that are used right now are different.
 They hue/saturation, color and brightness may be different.
-We have to normalize the image by using a different technics in order to make that particular real-world image into the same type of image what we have trained.
-That normalizing have been made from 45 to 49 lines.
+I have to normalize the image by using a different technics.

 ## Conclusion